-The majority of our sales are secured under long term (varying from 3 - 12 years) Framework Contracts, which are negotiated directly with the Water and Sewage Companies (WASC) or Water only Companies (WOC) and governed by the European Public Contracts Directive.
+The majority of our sales are secured under long term (varying from 3 -12 years) Framework Contracts, which are negotiated directly with the Water and Sewage Companies (WASC) or Water only Companies (WOC) and are governed by the European Public Contracts Directive.

-23% of sales were generated via contracts in Europe.
+16.05% of sales were generated via contracts in Europe.

 The risks and opportunities for the business lie in existing long term Framework Contracts coming up for renewal, and Frameworks not currently held coming out for negotiation.
-However, this is very much mitigated for 20/21 as the vast majority of Utility Framework negotiations were completed during previous years.
+However, this is very much mitigated for 21/22 as the vast majority of Utility Framework negotiations were completed during previous years.

-Our sales predictions for 2020/21 are projected to be 21% lower than the previous year, predominantly due to the Covid-19 outbreak.
+Our sales predictions for 2021/22 are projected to be 56.90% higher than the previous year, predominantly due the improving picture as the country and our sector exit restrictions and confidence returns as a result of the vaccination programme.